Growing up in rural Indiana, I’ve seen many silos in my lifetime.

 Fewer Excuses, Less Confusion – Empower your team to do their jobs.
 Fewer logins and learning curves should result in less confusion and greater productivity.

 Better Customer Alignment – Merging project and sales data into a single hub should make it easier to serve your most important stakeholders: those customers who are paying the bills.

 More Reliable Data – With fewer silos to sift through, your team will have fewer legacy databases to keep current.
-This should help boost the accuracy of your business intelligence, allowing you to make more informed decisions.
+This should help boost the accuracy of your business intelligence, including customer data, allowing you to make more informed decisions.

 Cost Savings – Who knows…you might even be paying for a silo that hasn’t been accessed in several months or years.
 Consolidation could represent a cost savings opportunity, both in the short term and long term.

 Watch Out for Silos in Your Business